Galapagos Islands Vacations: everything you should know before booking

 THE BEST TIME TO VISIT THE GALAPAGOS

-Well, that depends on what are your priorities.
-I am sure the main reason why you want to visit the spectacular Galapagos islands, is to appreciate their moon-like landscapes and rare creatures that most of the time are not found anywhere else in the world.
+Well, that depends on your priorities.
+I am sure the main reason why you want to visit the spectacular Galapagos Islands is to appreciate their moon-like landscapes and rare creatures that, most of the time, are not found anywhere else in the world.

-I have good news for you, whenever you go you are visiting the Galapagos island you will be able to encounter its unparalleled wildlife and spectacular landscapes.
+I have good news for you: whenever you visit the Galapagos Islands, you will be able to encounter its unparalleled wildlife and spectacular landscapes.

-If you want to have a more precise overview of the wildlife activity with respect to the seasons here below I am including a great insight from this informative website.
+If you want to have a more precise overview of the wildlife activity concerning the seasons below, I am including a great insight from this informative website.

 TOP WILDLIFE HIGHLIGHTS DURING THE WET SEASON